amazon-archives/aws-mobile-react-native-starter/README.md

 import { WithAPI } from './lib/Categories/API/Components';
 ```

-4. Edit your App component to transform it into one that suports `API`
+4. Edit your App component to transform it into one that supports `API`
 ```javascript
 export default WithAPI(WithAuth(class App extends React.Component {
   // ...